Yuanyuan229/Pitch-Type-Prediction/README.md

 - 2018 MLB Standard Pitching https://www.baseball-reference.com/leagues/MLB/2018-standard-pitching.shtml
 - Pitcher Info Sample Page https://www.baseball-reference.com/players/b/bauertr01.shtml

-## Web Scrapping
+## Web Scraping
 Refer to file:
-Pitch Data - Web Scrapping and Database creation.ipynb
+Pitch Data - Web Scraping and Database creation.ipynb

 Besides using the cleaned pitch data from Kaggle, we also did web scrapping to get more features and make the data more comprehensive.